- Fly from London to Georgetown, arriving late afternoon. We stay in a comfortable lodge close to the Botanical Gardens.

 - Birdwatching from daybreak to nightfall (or later), we will devote the entire day to exploring Karanambu and its varied habitats, travelling by boat to certain localities up and downstream, and by four-wheel drive vehicle to forest patches.

-- Today we will explore the maze of lagoons along the Rupununi River with our hosts, in search of giant river otters, scanning the treetops for family parties of red howler monkeys and the exposed riverbanks for capybara and black caiman.
+- We will explore the maze of lagoons along the Rupununi River with our hosts, in search of giant river otters, scanning the treetops for family parties of red howler monkeys and the exposed riverbanks for capybara and black caiman.
+We shall visit lakes and ponds crammed with jabirus, egrets, herons and other water birds, and blanketed by the enormous pads of the Victoria amazonica water lily, Guyana’s national flower.

 - Early morning birding the savannah will be a high priority here with white-tailed hawks, fork-tailed flycatchers, grassland sparrows and yellowish pipits a good possibility and the chance of sharp-tailed ibises, eastern meadowlarks and double-striped thick-knee.
 The major contender will be seeing giant anteater if we are lucky and early enough.